Fudan-iGEM/2025-wiki/pages/inclusivity.md

   <br>

   <div class="section">
-    <div class="section-title"><strong>Have you noticed that in most science projects, researchers lead—while patients only participate? ——That's where our reflection began.</strong></div>
+    <div class="section-title"><strong>Have you noticed that in most science projects, researchers lead—while patients only participate? -- That's where our reflection began.</strong></div>
       <p>When inclusion becomes one-way, roles reduce diversity: scientist and patient, giver and receiver.
 Such lines, though subtle, keep many voices at the margins of science.And we wanted to make a difference.</br>
 Through an intersectional lens, we found shared needs where divisions once stood.
 By inviting diverse stakeholders to co-design, we began building shared agency.</br>
 <strong>Intersectional Echoes</strong>, to us, is not a checklist but a way of questioning—